Frequently Asked Questions

 We provide academic and other non-commercial researchers with free access to the same data as our highest-tiered customers: Censys datasets available in Google BigQuery and up-to-date raw scan data.
 This access is strictly limited to non-commercial use.
 Learn more about research access.

 Can I opt out of Censys scans?

-However, if you wish to opt-out, you can configure your firewall to drop traffic from the subnet we use for the measurements:
+However, if you wish to opt-out, you can configure your firewall to drop traffic from the subnets we use for the measurements:

 We do not remove any results from Censys data sets, but if you have blocked these subnets, your hosts will automatically be pruned out of our daily snapshots.